kuannie1/FinalProject/docs/index.md

 ![Flow Chart](diagram.jpg)

-We constructed verilog modules for each of the steps listed above.
+We constructed verilog modules for each of the stages listed above.
+**instructiondecode**: In instructiondecode.v.
+This module parses the incoming instruction by index.

+**processInstruction**: In process.v.
+This module calculates the 4th point of the rectangle if the shape bit insists on it.

+**rasterize**: In rasterization.v.
+This module generates a 1-D array of all the points needed for the processPixels step

+**processPixels**: In processPixels.v, This module prepares the listed pixel values for synthesizing with HDMI
+    **TMDS_encoder**: In TMDS_encoder.v.
+This module facilitates processPixels.v in preparing the pixels for displaying on HDMI

 ## Our Approach